Fuseh/Fuseh/README.md

 ### Hi there 👋

-Temporarily inactive on "CodingPractice" for a bit to work on my first major project.
+Temporarily inactive on "CodingPractice" to work on my first major project.